AdaCore/gnatstudio/docs/users_guide/main_window.rst

 .. image:: views-clipboard.png

-GPS has an advanced mechanism for handling copy/paste operations.
+GNAT Studio has an advanced mechanism for handling copy/paste operations.

 .. index:: preferences; clipboard size
 .. index:: menu; edit --> copy
 .. index:: menu; edit --> cut

 When you click the :menuselection:`Edit --> Copy` or :menuselection:`Edit
---> Cut` menu, GPS adds the current selection to the clipboard.
-However, unlike many applications, GPS does not discard the previous contents of the clipboard, but instead saves it for future use.
+--> Cut` menu, GNAT Studio adds the current selection to the clipboard.
+However, unlike many applications, GNAT Studio does not discard the previous contents of the clipboard, but instead saves it for future use.
 By default, up to 10 entries are saved, but you can change that number using the :guilabel:`Clipboard Size` preference.

 .. index:: menu; edit --> paste
 .. index:: menu; edit --> paste previous

-When you select the :menuselection:`Edit --> Paste` menu, GPS pastes the last entry added to the clipboard at the current location in the editor.
+When you select the :menuselection:`Edit --> Paste` menu, GNAT Studio pastes the last entry added to the clipboard at the current location in the editor.
-If you then immediately select :menuselection:`Edit --> Paste Previous`, this newly inserted text is removed and GPS instead inserts the second to last entry.
+If you then immediately select :menuselection:`Edit --> Paste Previous`, this newly inserted text is removed and GNAT Studio instead inserts the second to last entry.
 You can keep selecting the same menu to insert progressively older entries.

 This mechanism allows you to copy several noncontiguous lines from one